jamboree/vklite/README.md

 ### FlagBits
 `VK_ENUM_NAME_BIT` -> `vk::EnumFlagBits::bName`

-In all other cases the extension suffix is preserved.
+In all cases the extension suffix is preserved.

 ## Struct
 ### Constructors
-* `sType` is automatically set.
+* `sType` is automatically set for extensible structs.
 * Default constructor is value-initialized.
-* Parametric constructor is available if all fields are required.
+* Parametric constructor is available if all members are required.

-### Properties
+### Members
 * `prop` -> `setProp`/`getProp`
 * `pProp` -> `setProp`/`getProp`